vegasbrianc/cats-1/README.md

 - Scale the app
 - Drain nodes for maintenance and reschedule containers

-For the remainder of this lab we will refer to *Swarm Mode (native Docker clustering)* as ***Swarm mode***.
+For the remainder of this lab we will refer to *Docker native clustering* as ***Swarm mode***.
 The collection of Docker engines configured for Swarm mode will be referred to as the *swarm*.

 A swarm comprises one or more *Manager Nodes* and one or more *Worker Nodes*.
 The manager nodes maintain the state of swarm and schedule appication containers.
 The worker nodes run the application containers.
 As of Docker 1.12, no external backend, or 3rd party components, are required for a fully functioning swarm - everything is built-in!

 In this part of the demo you will use all three of the nodes in your lab. __v112node0__ will be the Swarm manager, while __v112node1__ and __v112node2__ will be worker nodes.
 Swarm mode supports a highly available redundant manager nodes, but for the purposes of this lab you will only deploy a single manager node.

+*If you are just joining us on this step then feel free to use the `markchurch/cats` image from the Docker Hub for the rest of the lab*

 #### Step 2.1 - Create a Manager node